1. Talk Every Day

-2: Make A Reading List
+2. Make a Reading List

-3: Have A Movie Night
+3. Have a Movie Night

 You may not be able to watch it together, but you can keep skype chat open while you watch your movie and write comments to each other, or watch it apart and then talk about what you thought.
 You might even be glad your honey isn't there to see you blub your eyes out at The Notebook.

-4: Capture Your Lives On Camera
+4. Capture Your Lives on Camera

 If you don't have a great deal of time to spend talking to each other, take photos of the things you are doing apart and send them to each other.
 When my husband went rafting for a weekend with his friends, he sent me several photos every day of his shenanigans.
 I, on the other hand, made his mouth water by sending him pictures of all the tasty meals and desserts I was making.

-5: Create A Competitive Element
+5. Create a Competitive Element

 Sometimes just talking, talking, talking can get a bit stale.
-When you are together you can do all sorts of fun things but being apart means most interactions begin and end with talking.
-We had a running words with friends competition the entire time we were apart, so when we weren't feeling particularly chatty, we'd battle it out on the scrabble board.
+When you are together, you can do all sorts of fun things but being apart means most interactions begin and end with talking.
+We had a running Words With Friends competition the entire time we were apart, so when we weren't feeling particularly chatty, we'd battle it out on the scrabble board.

-6: Get Creative
+6. Get Creative

-7: Plan A Trip Together
+7. Plan a Trip Together

-My husband was in America and I was in Germany, so we were a long way apart and couldn't afford regular visits.
+My husband was in America, and I was in Germany, so we were a long way apart and couldn't afford regular visits.
 My trip to Pittsburgh was something we planned constantly, from places we would go to restaurants we would eat at.
 It was a fun way to feel like we would be together soon.

-8: Schedule Some Romantic Time
+8. Schedule Some Romantic Time

 Sweet talking a computer screen may not sound like your ideal romantic evening, but it's important to keep the romance alive a little.
 It's a touch embarrassing for some, but it's an option worth exploring because it will bring you closer together and may even broaden your sexual horizons.
-Whether you opt to have a little fun with the webcam, send each other naughty emails or snap a few raunchy shots on your phone, don't neglect your love life even if you can't share the same bed.
+Whether you opt to have a little fun with the webcam, send each other naughty emails, or snap a few raunchy shots on your phone, don't neglect your love life even if you can't share the same bed.

-9: Keep Each Other Guessing
+9. Keep Each Other Guessing

-Whether it's a simple note to say I Love You or a link to a picture or article you think your loved one might like, make getting up without you a little easier on them by giving them a present each morning.
+Whether it's a simple note to say "I love you" or a link to a picture or article you think your loved one might like, make getting up without you a little easier on them by giving them a present each morning.
 My husband loved to send me encrypted notes.
 I still don't know what some of them mean!

-10: Go Shopping
+10. Go Shopping

-When we lived together in Prague, my husband and I loved to visit markets and browse through shops looking at clothes, trinkets and other interesting things.
-Living apart meant we couldn't go out and do those things, so instead we'd browse websites together looking for things we thought the other would like (or get a good laugh out of).
+When we lived together in Prague, my husband and I loved to visit markets and browse through shops looking at clothes, trinkets, and other interesting things.
+Living apart meant we couldn't go out and do those things, so instead, we'd browse websites together looking for things we thought the other would like (or get a good laugh out of).

 Can you think of any other fun things to do together when you are in a long distance relationship?